FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving03.md

    - *Value range*: -1.0 to +1.0
    - *Precision:* [~ 10 to 32 bit, details see below](#precision)

-### Limitations:
-This code is unsigned for the special channels 100 and a multiple of it (for example, channel 100, 200, etc.).
-The code below will position the sampler out of texture at such channel settings.

 ---

 ### Requirements

 #### Required sampler and texture: